Through My Eyes. Again - Cover

 Had I laid it on a bit too thick?

-Mrs Wiśniewski pondered my words for a moment, so I pulled the letter from my satchel and gave it to her.
+Mrs. Wiśniewski pondered my words for a moment, so I pulled the letter from my satchel and gave it to her.
 She read through it and then pulled up a chair and sat down.

 “First of all, Willi, congratulations on doing so well.
-You have been learning German for a year and you win an essay competition.”
+You have been learning German for only a year and you win an essay competition.”

 “Well, I didn’t win it, as the letter says.”

-This was not headed in the direction I had hoped or expected.
 “You think there is no problem with me going to East Germany?”

 She must have seen the confusion on my face.